1. Who should join OWAA?

 4. I am a PR company, can I join to promote my clients?

 Whatever company is being promoted to OWAA members should be the one joining OWAA, but public relations companies are more than welcome to be the contact for their client and handle the entire affiliation.
 Int that case, you can fill out the form on behalf of your client and put yourself as the contact or one of the contacts.
 This way all OWAA communications from both headquarters and members will be directed to your PR company.
 If you represent multiple companies/brands that you would like to promote, they should all join as Supporting Groups.
 If you are a PR company, you are also more than welcome to join OWAA as a Supporting Group and several choose to do so, but in that case it would be to promote your PR company and its services.

 5. I do not know any current OWAA members, how can I find a sponsor for my application?

 For individuals wishing to submit an application for membership who do not have a sponsor, there is a box to check on both the downloadable and online applications indicating you would like OWAA to help you find a sponsor.
 OWAA HQ will then use your information provided to connect you with a sponsor.

 Student member applicants should have your application sponsored by a faculty member at the institution in which you are enrolled.

-For prospective members applying without a sponsor, you will also need to submit a brief cover letter with your application indicating what membership classification (Active or Associate) you are applying for and which elements under Criteria for Membership you meet.
-Along with the completed application, you will also need to attach copies or electronic links to the published work that meets the membership criteria along with dates and publishers of that work for verification.
+For prospective members applying without a sponsor, you will also need to indicate whether you are applying for Active or Associate membership and along with the completed application, you will need to attach copies or electronic links to the published work that meets the membership criteria along with dates and publishers of that work for verification.